-- HGTC's annual operating budget, both federal and state, is over \$54,000,000.
-Economically, HGTC produces or spends most of that \$54,000,000 in Horry and Georgetown Counties each year.
-If ranked among all 1000+ businesses (private and public) in the two counties, HGTC would be in the largest 25 or top 2%.
-The \$54,000,000 includes payroll, construction, taxes paid, utilities and general operating costs. - HGTC employs 632 citizens of Horry and Georgetown counties annually.
-HGTC employs 309 full-time and 323 part-time individuals each year. - When both degree seeking and continuing education students are combined, HGTC touches more than 15,000 students or citizens annually. - In terms of ROI, a Horry or Georgetown citizen who earns a 2-year degree will earn \$1,000,000 more over the life of their working career than a citizen with only a highschool diploma.
-This increased income results in a higher quality of life, greater discretionary income (more consumer spending), more taxes paid, etc. - Given that HGTC produces approximately 500 graduates each year (with a 2 year degree), these individuals will collectively earn (spend) more than \$500,000,000 over the course of their working career than if they only had a high school degree or less. - With the passing of the "penny tax", HGTC will spend an additional \$67 million over a 15 year period for capital improvement projects.
+- HGTC's audited annual statement of revenues and expenses is over \$54,000,000.
+The College's annual operating budget is approximately \$37,000,000 which includes salaries, equipment, utilities and other general operating costs.
+The difference between the annual statement of revenues and the operating budget is approximately \$17,000,000, which primarily are federal and state grants and contracts. - HGTC employs 641 citizens of Horry and Georgetown counties annually.
+HGTC employs 316 full-time and 325 part-time individuals each year.

+- When both degree seeking and Workforce Development students are combined, HGTC touches more than 11,000 students or citizens annually. - In terms of ROI, a Horry or Georgetown citizen who earns a 2-year degree will earn \$1,000,000 more over the life of their working career than a citizen with only a highschool diploma.
+This increased income results in a higher quality of life, greater discretionary income (more consumer spending), more taxes paid, etc. - Given that HGTC produces approximately 700 graduates each year (with a 2 year degree), these individuals will collectively earn (spend) more than \$700,000,000 over the course of their working career than if they only had a high school degree or less. - With the passing of the "penny tax", HGTC will spend an additional \$67 million over a 15 year period for capital improvement projects.